Posts from the Miscellaneous Category

 They were curious about everything.
 The Beatles weren’t just fascinated with music.
 They were also deeply interested in art, fashion, film, photography, writing, comedy, and other cultures.
 That curiosity spilled over into everything they touched, from clothes to cover art.
 Before The Beatles, pop albums looked like this:

 The Beatles changed all that, pushing the possibilities of what an album could be and turning each one into an event.
 By 1965 they were so well known, Rubber Soul was released without their name anywhere on the front cover.
 The “White Album” went even further, with each edition numbered like a work of art.
 The Butcher cover, meanwhile, is so legendary it deserves an article to itself.

 They treated everything as a potential instrument.
 Paul’s shoe tapping in Blackbird.
 Ringo playing a packing case on Words of Love.
 George’s guitar feedback at the beginning of I Feel Fine.
 Their improvisational, “anything goes” attitude changed how people approached and listened to pop music.

+And it wasn’t just sounds that inspired them.
 John wrote lyrics based on a circus poster (Being For The Benefit of Mr Kite), newspaper stories (A Day In The Life), and things he heard in everyday conversation (She Said, She Said).

 They were constantly learning.
 In the movie Help!, The Beatles needed to ski downhill in one scene.
 None of them had ever skied before.
 Director Richard Lester gave them one day to learn…and filmed it.
 The result is a lot of shots of them falling down during Ticket To Ride, one of the film’s most memorable scenes.